-Spanish news agency Europa Press said two of the players arrested play for first-division teams, though none of the country’s top clubs were apparently involved.
+Spanish news agency Europa Press said two of the players play for first-division teams.

 The league thanked the National Police for the “extraordinary work done to dismantle what appears to be an organized criminal group dedicated to obtaining economic benefits through the predetermination of soccer matches.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports